Have you seen those adorable DIY shabby chic Red White and Blue Ribbon Flags? I finally made my version and you can too! There is no sewing involved!

 - Heat Bond

 The first thing I did was to cut the wooden dowel to the width I wanted my flag to be.
-To make that determination, I held the dowel up to my front door and decided about how wide was good if I decide to hang it there.
-The cut was super easy with a hand saw.
+The cut was super easy using a hand saw.

 How to Make the Star field for a Ribbon Flag

 Next I cut a small piece of navy blue cotton fabric in a rectangular shape for the Star Field.
 I wanted the fabric to be doubled for thickness but I also wanted it in one piece so I cut one long piece and folded it in half.
 Then I used Heat Bond to attach the front to the back taking care to leave an opening to slide the wood dowel into as shown.

 I used a bunch of scrap pieces of Heat Bond leftover from other craft projects which is why they are cut in odd shapes.

 How To Add The Ribbon Onto The Dowel